Decision-making under deep uncertainty: Climate scenario planning

 The Intergovernmental Panel on Climate Change (IPCC) has used DMDU concepts to examine risks and scenarios in multiple future storylines since the early 2000s.
 The Science Advisory Board for the National Oceanic and Atmospheric Administration (NOAA) recommended that NOAA use DMDU techniques in its strategic planning: "The benefits of DMDU techniques include systematic and deliberative exploration of possible futures for management applications that could reduce the potential for unanticipated and unintended consequences.
 Because DMDU techniques seek to identify 'low-regret' and/or robust solutions that are beneficial over a broad set of potential future situations, they have the potential to improve confidence that proposed policy and program actions are worthwhile."

 Transportation planning

-Rand Corporation partnered with the Federal Emergency Management Agency to develop a guide for using DMDU in transportation planning.
+The RAND Corporation partnered with the Federal Emergency Management Agency to develop a guide for using DMDU in transportation planning.

 The U.S. Department of Transportation uses these analyses "when probabilistic forecasts are unavailable or when there is low confidence in or significant disagreement regarding any such estimates.

 The Sacramento Area Council of Governments (SACOG) used DMDU in its 2016 Metropolitan Transportation Plan to stress test the plan against 10,000 modeled futures with different combination for gas prices, fuel efficiency, employment, zero emissions vehicles emissions, customer behavior, and vehicle miles traveled.

 Water

 Water conditions rely on temperature and precipitation patterns.
 DMDU provides a way to visualize how water operations could be optimized or could be used to avert water shortages and to handle droughts or floods.

-Rand partnered with the Bureau of Reclamation to develop case studies, including the Colorado River and the Pecos River.
+RAND partnered with the Bureau of Reclamation to develop case studies, including the Colorado River and the Pecos River.